What is Warehouse Management?

 Warehouse vs. Distribution Center

 Though the two terms, Warehouse and Distribution center are considered replaceable, however, they are not.
-A warehouse is a place where goods are stored whereas a distribution center is a place in which not only the products are stored but also they are introduced into the order fulfillment process.
+A warehouse is a place where goods are stored whereas a distribution center is a place in which not only the products are stored but also are introduced into the order fulfillment process.

 2. What is Warehouse Management?